Profile

 Service

-Prof Almquist was elected vice chairperson (chair-elect) of the American Public Health Association’s Caucus on Homelessness (starting Fall 2024) and elected and served as the Secretary-Treasurer of ASA’s Section on Mathematical Sociology from 2018-2021.
+Prof Almquist was elected chair of the American Public Health Association’s Caucus on Homelessness (starting Fall 2025) and chair of the American Sociological Association’s section on Mathematical Sociology (starting Summer 2025).
+Dr. Almquist has also been elected and served as the Secretary-Treasurer of ASA’s Section on Mathematical Sociology from 2018-2021, and as a graduate student representative from 2013-2014.

 He is the Editor-in-Chief of the Journal of Mathematical Sociology.
 He also served or serves on the Editorial Boards for the journals Social Networks, Sociological Perspectives, Population and Environment, and Sociological Methodology.